Feyenoord

 The

 home side started the game on the offensive.
-Michiel Kramer head his header
+Michiel Kramer had his header

-saved, while Kuyt had one blocked on its way to goal.
-On nine minutes Marko
+saved, while Kuyt had one blocked on its way to the goal.
+In nine minutes, Marko

 ahead, but his shot went just wide.
 Marko Vejinovic’s shot for Feyenoord was

 aved as it headed for the top corner.
-Kramer hobbled off after half an hour
+Kramer hobbled off after half an hour, with his replacement Anass Achahbar getting a hero's welcome.

 The